WyvrnOfficial/RazerSensa_DevKit/README.md

 Inside the folder there are also the following executables:

 - `ChromaFakeClient.exe`: simulates a Chroma Sensa enabled app and can send messages
-- `synesthesiaStop`: terminates the synesthesia killer if it’s active or in the background
+- `SynesthesiaStop`: terminates the synesthesia killer if it’s active or in the background
-- `HapticFolders\`: some sample folders containing haptic configuration files and the haps haptic effects to be played
+- `HapticFolders\`: some sample folders containing haptic configuration files and the haps haptic effects to be played (Hogwarts Legacy included here)
 - `Release\`: folder containing release candidate version of Synesthesia (no window/background process)
 - `ReleasewithConsole\`: folder containing console version of Synesthesia.
 This version is able to automatically create a Haptic Folder just by listening to a Chroma Sensa enabled app’s external messages.

 ##### 2.1.
 Example: Hogwarts Legacy

 - Install the Steam version of Hogwarts Legacy.
+- Navigate to the game folder.
+Navigate to the Chroma SDK Plugin Folder for Steam (C:\Program Files (x86)\Steam\steamapps\common\Hogwarts Legacy\Phoenix\Plugins\ChromaSDKPlugin\Binaries\Win64).
+Copy and paste Synesthesia/HogwartsChomaDLL/CChromaEditorLibrary64.dll in the Chroma SDK Plugin folder.
+Accept to substitute the file.
 - Plug in the Razer Sensa haptic devices.

-- Launch the Synesthesia app (as Administrator).
+- Launch the Synesthesia app from the Synesthesia/ReleaseConsole folder (as Administrator).
 The Hogwarts Legacy is already inside the package and will intercept the Chroma Events sent by the game to play the corresponding haptics.
 The following messages can be seen on the Synesthesia with Console app.

 ![Screenshot](Documentation/Images/SynesthesiaHogwarts.png)